 Offline (more traditional) homeschool programs can range in price from $100 to thousands of dollars.
 This depends on what offline curriculum you purchase and whether or not whole sets of books, individual subject homeschool curriculum, or a mix of subjects and other supplemental materials are chosen.

 Other options may include co-op exchanges, library resources, dividing up the costs between other homeschooling families, and renting the curriculum to lower the cost upfront.
-There are various curriculum rental websites, including Yellow House Book Rental.

 Other Things to Consider Before Choosing an Online or Offline Curriculum

-Choosing between online or offline curriculum is dependent on many things, including the age and grade level of the child, how much time family members have to devote to instruction, the homeschooling cost per student per month, especially if there is more than one child in the home who is homeschooling, and of course the budget and cost for each child.
+Choosing between an online or offline curriculum is dependent on many things, including the age and grade level of the child, how much time family members have to devote to instruction, and the homeschooling cost per student per month, especially if there is more than one child in the home who is homeschooling, and of course the budget and cost for each child.
 Homeschool families need to look at the available options as a team, see the coursework structure, and determine if that curriculum option is suitable for their children.

 Homeschooling parents must also plan for outside social interactions for their students.
 However, some outside extracurricular activities can be costly, which should be considered the overall homeschool curriculum expenses.
 Music lessons, dance classes, karate, and participation in sports can be costly.
 They should be taken into serious consideration when checking out how much money it will cost for each child to homeschool.